 Before you question why late-night eating doesn't actually make you gain weight, it's important to understand how your body processes calories.

 Every time you put food in your mouth, you burn calories.
 This process is known as the “thermic effect of food” (or TEF).
 When you eat, your digestive machinery works hard to break down the food and convert the food into energy.
 This “food energy” is what helps you do everything from walking and thinking, to breathing, building muscle, losing fat, and even sleeping.

 Of all the foods you eat, protein is the most metabolically expensive—your body needs more energy to break down, digest and put protein to use than either carbohydrates or fat.
-You burn up to 30 percent of the calories you eat from protein are burned during the digestion process.
+You burn up to 30 percent of the calories you eat from protein during the digestion process.
 So, that means if you eat 100 calories from protein, only 70 calories might “hit” your body.

 Because we know that we burn calories when we eat, some nutritionists assumed that eating first thing in the morning -- and therefore squeezing in more meals into a day -- would lead to your metabolism working harder and burning more calories.

 The reality is that your body doesn’t care about how many meals you eat.
 You can choose how often you want to eat every day.

 More importantly, your metabolism isn’t dependent on when you eat.
 So, instead of asking yourself 'when and how many meals should I eat per day', start asking 'what' you should be eating.